How to Decrease Kids' Screen Time During Coronavirus

 - Monitor type of Content:

 Precise content detection can help you keep track of suspicious activities and materials stored on your child's device.

 - Loaded with other Safety Features:

 FamiSafe has a plethora of features you can use during the coronavirus lockdowns for the mental and physical well-being of your child.
-Some of these include activity report, web filters, smart schedule, and app blocker.
+Some of these include activity reports, web filters, smart schedules, and app blockers.